myrmex-org/myrmex/README.md

 lager new my-project -p @lager/api-gateway,@lager/node-lambda
 ```

+### Installation result

-`lager new` will create a project folder, install the later version of `Lager` and the specified plugins and create a `lager.json` configuration file.
+`lager new` will perform 3 operations:

+*   create a project folder
+*   install the later version of `Lager` and the specified plugins using `npm install --save`
+*   create a `lager.json` configuration file

-Once the project is created we can enter its folder and access to sub-commands provided by the plugins.
+Once the project is created we can enter its folder and access to sub-commands added to the `lager` command by the project's plugins.

 ![lager -h](https://raw.githubusercontent.com/lagerjs/lager/master/img/lager-h2.png)